TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Recovery Protocol- Part 2

-Medically defined, “treatment resistance” is acknowledged when, at minimum, at least two or more medications, at a prescribed dose, for a specified diagnosis and duration, have been employed multiple times but are not achieving the desired outcomes.
-There are five chief reasons for “treatment resistance” on the psychiatric side of the equation as seen through the Citizen Psychiatry lens:
+Medically defined, “medication resistance” (medication failure) is acknowledged when, at minimum, at least two or more medications, at a prescribed dose, for a specified diagnosis and duration, have been employed multiple times but are not achieving the desired outcomes.

-From, The Journal Molecular Psychiatry, Pub.
-July 13th 2021, states that in the US, for example, poor treatment response reportedly ranges widely from 20-60 percent of the population receiving psychiatric treatment.
+From The Journal Molecular Psychiatry, Pub.
+July 13th, 2021, states that in the US, for example, poor treatment response reportedly ranges widely from 20-60 percent of the population receiving psychiatric treatment with medications.
 Do you feel you belong to this camp?

 From the Journal of Affective Disorders, April 2021, Evaluating Dimensional Approach to Treatment Resistance in Anxiety Disorders: A two-year follow-up study reports that 30-60% of anxiety disorder patients have inadequate treatment response.
 Where does this leave consumers?

 While psychiatry has touted the revolutionary impact of medications, it is well known, in their back rooms, institutionally, that psycho-active drugs have marginal efficacy and are relatively no more effective, overall, since coming on the scene in the 1950s, even though there is a plethora of more innovative drugs lining the prescription shelves.
 As well, the medications generated today are born from a very narrow and thin theory of mental illness.
-According to psychiatry, the faulty functioning of neural messengers, called neurotransmitters, are the sole and only culprits for the emergence of major mental illnesses like depression and anxiety disorders and their treatment.
-This thin view, however, flies in the face of other salient psychosocial and biological variables associated with each person’s mental health illness, which keeps the condition strong and influential.
+According to mainstream psychiatry, the faulty functioning of neural messengers, called neurotransmitters, are the sole culprits for the emergence of major mental illnesses like depression and anxiety disorders, which has led to drugs focused on these chemical messengers as the mainstay of treatment.
+This thin view, however, flies in the face of other salient psychosocial and biological variables associated with each person’s mental health illness, which keeps these conditions alive and growing even more prevalent.

 -Recovery does not occur in a vacuum.
 It requires something with meaning and purpose (Deegan, Patricia Ph.D., 2009 lecture)-